Olivia Munn reveals breast cancer diagnosis, says she underwent double mastectomy

 "The fact that she did saved my life," Munn said.

-The assessment ultimately resulted in her getting a biopsy, which showed that she had what she described as "an aggressive, fast moving cancer" in both of her breasts.
+The assessment resulted in her doctor sending her to get "an MRI, which led to an ultrasound, which then led to a biopsy," she explained.
+The biopsy showed that she had what she described as "an aggressive, fast moving cancer" in both of her breasts.
 The double mastectomy was 30 days later.

 "I went from feeling completely fine one day, to waking up in a hospital bed after a 10-hour surgery the next," Munn said.
 "I'm lucky.
 We caught it with enough time that I had options."

-Note: This story has been updated with additional details about how Munn's cancer was diagnosed.